Dutch Neck: Slayback-Reed Homestead

 After John died c.
 1812, his heirs (William Nutt, Ellenor Bergen, and Rutes Bergen) inherited it and sold it to Joseph Nutt in 1818.[8]
 From there, it passed through the following families until William Updike's acquisition of the property:

 In the 1980s, amid West Windsor’s rapid suburban growth, the LeParc II development was constructed on the Reed farm.
-Although virtually all of the farmland is gone, the house was saved by moving it a few hundred feet closed to Village Road West.[19],[20] There it sits at 542 Village Road West, next to Reed Drive North and Reed Drive South (themselves named after the Reed family), an icon to centuries of West Windsor history.
+Virtually all of the farmland is gone at the time of this writing (2024).
+However, the house - originally located approximately where 1 Rosewood Court now exists - was saved by moving it about 100 yards south to its current location at 540-542 Village Road West.[26],[27] There it sits, next to Reed Drive North and Reed Drive South (themselves named after the Reed family), an icon to centuries of West Windsor history.

 - 1828-1829: William Welling.[10]